History of Bitcoin in Timeline

 2021: Concentration of Bitcoin Wealth in 2021

-Bitcoin wealth is highly concentrated, with 0.01% holding 27% of in-circulation currency, as of 2021.
+As of 2021, Bitcoin wealth is highly concentrated, with 0.01% holding 27% of in-circulation currency.

-April 2022: Central African Republic Adopts Bitcoin
+April 2022: Central African Republic Adopts Bitcoin as Legal Tender in April 2022

-In April 2022, the Central African Republic (CAR) adopted Bitcoin as legal tender alongside the CFA franc, but repealed the reform one year later.
+In April 2022, the Central African Republic (CAR) adopted bitcoin as legal tender alongside the CFA franc, but repealed the reform one year later.

 In June 2022, the bitcoin price fell following the collapses of TerraUSD, a stablecoin, and the Celsius Network, a cryptocurrency loan company.

-2022: Bitcoin Volatility Analysis in 2022
+2022: Bitcoin volatility analysis in 2022

-June 2023: Bitcoin Users Estimated
+June 2023: Bitcoin has 81.7 million users

 As of June 2023, River Financial estimated that bitcoin had 81.7 million users, about 1% of the global population.